 What separates good preachers from great preachers?
-Charley Reeb, a Florida pastor known as a gifted preacher, says talent is less important than approaching the task with the right perspective and preparing effectively.
+Charley Reeb, a Georgia pastor known as a gifted preacher, says talent is less important than approaching the task with the right perspective and preparing effectively.
 He outlines ten things that you can do to become a great preacher.

 While I wouldn’t argue that some great preachers are also gifted communicators, great talent is not essential to be a great preacher.
 All you have to do is learn and apply what great preachers do differently.
 The old adage is true: To be a success you must do the things others aren’t willing to do.
 This is far from an exhaustive list, but I believe it is a good start!
 So here is “The Big 10” (in no particular order):

 Great preachers know that in order to get their messages across, they must connect with listeners.
 How do they do this?
 By preparing messages with their listeners’ perspective in mind, not their own.
 What they care about is if the message you are preaching will make a difference to their lives.
 Connecting with listeners doesn’t mean sacrificing the substance of your sermons.
 You can still preach rich, biblical, and challenging sermons, but in order for those sermons to be heard, you must frame them in a way that is interesting to your listeners.
 What questions are your listeners asking?
 Why should they care about your sermon?